QTS Application

 The ideal is to be teaching in a British Curriculum school.
 However, we would consider the prior experience of working in schools with other international curriculums if they can be matched to the British curriculum.

-Getting my police check and school references
+I am getting my police check and school references.

 You can organise the police check through your school.
 The references must follow a specific format and include the correct details.
-GUIDE

 Do you have a checklist I can work through?